MicrosoftDocs/azure-docs/articles/sentinel/azure-sentinel-billing.md

 ### Optimize Log Analytics costs with dedicated clusters

-If you ingest at least 500GB/day into your Azure Sentinel workspace or workspaces in the same region, consider moving to a Log Analytics dedicated cluster to decrease costs.
-A Log Analytics dedicated cluster Commitment Tier aggregates data volume across workspaces that collectively ingest a total of 500GB/day or more.
+If you ingest at least 500 GB into your Azure Sentinel workspace or workspaces in the same region, consider moving to a Log Analytics dedicated cluster to decrease costs.
+A Log Analytics dedicated cluster Commitment Tier aggregates data volume across workspaces that collectively ingest a total of 500 GB or more.

 Log Analytics dedicated clusters don't apply to Azure Sentinel Commitment Tiers.
 Azure Sentinel costs still apply per workspace in the dedicated cluster.